How to really measure operator gradients in ADAPT-VQE

 The aforementioned studies either restrict the pool sizes or employ approximations for the estimation of the pool operator gradients instead of measuring them directly, trading off ansatz compactness for measurement economy at various degrees.
-But is it possible to reduce the state preparation cost of ADAPT-VQE in a provably scalable manner without making hardware-efficiency and accuracy discounts?
+But is it possible to reduce the state preparation cost of ADAPT-VQE in a provably scalable manner without sacrificing hardware efficiency or accuracy?

-In this work we present a way to arrange the $\mathcal{O}(N^8)$ required pool gradient observables into only $\mathcal{O}(N^5)$ mutually commuting sets and by taking advantage of the simultaneous measurement of commuting observables dramatically decrease the number of state preparations required for the task.
-Additionally, we show that our proposed grouping strategy automatically takes into account the importance of each observable of interest, and naturally offers a way to optimally allot state preparations to the different sets under certain assumptions.
-Lastly, we show that measuring the gradient of the entire pool is more expensive than a single VQE iteration by merely a linear factor.
+In this work, overviewed in FIG. \ref{fig:summary}, we present a way to arrange the $\mathcal{O}(N^8)$ observables necessary to evaluate the qubit~\cite{qubitADAPT}, QEB~\cite{QEB_ADAPT_VQE}, and CEO~\cite{Ramoa2025} pool gradients into only $\mathcal{O}(N^5)$ mutually commuting sets.
+We prove that diagonalizing circuits for simultaneous measurement with at most $N-3$ CNOT gates exist and show how to construct them.
+Additionally, we show that our proposed grouping strategy automatically takes into account the importance of each observable of interest, and offers a way to optimally allot state preparations to the different sets under certain assumptions.
+Lastly, we show that measuring the gradient of the entire pool is more expensive than a single VQE iteration by merely a factor of $4N$.
 We expect that our approach will play a key role in implementing ADAPT-VQE on real devices for problems beyond toy examples.

 The paper is organized as follows.
 In Sec.~\ref{sec:adapt} we briefly review the ADAPT-VQE algorithm and hardware-efficient pools.
 Our main results are given in Sec.~\ref{sec:results}, where we present a gradient measurement strategy for hardware-efficient pools that requires at most a linear measurement overhead compared to standard VQEs.
-Sec.~\ref{sec:results} further shows that this strategy is naturally robust to shot noise.
+Our theoretical results are backed by numerical experiments in Subsec. \ref{subsec:simulations}.
 Secs.~\ref{sec:discussion} and \ref{sec:conclusions} contain further discussion of the results and conclusions.